Opinion | What has gotten into Ron Johnson?

 While we should expect senators to learn and understand what they are voting on, the reading of dry legislative language in an empty Senate chamber until the wee hours of the morning is not the way to do it.

 So what gives with Johnson and the change that has taken over him in recent years?
-“To be honest, I just don’t know,” says Charlie Sykes, who as an influential conservative radio talk show host in Wisconsin was among Johnson’s earliest boosters.
+“To be honest, I just don’t know,” says Charlie Sykes, who, as an influential conservative radio talk show host in Wisconsin, was among Johnson’s earliest boosters.
 “He was very mainstream, a free-market-driven business guy who would have reflected the Wall Street Journal editorial pages.”

 While Johnson insists he is simply raising questions that deserve examination, not embracing conspiracy theories upon which those questions are based, “what he’s doing is he is throwing chum into the water.
 He knows what he is doing,” Sykes said.